 Do you freshly grind the coffee (if so, to which grind size?) or do you just spoon in the Folgers or even some Néscafe?
 And are the cup results just as “good” as with the original aluminum capsules?

-At the end of the day, refill options are likewise also just a solution to a problem that nobody should even really have.
-Better to make a super-automatic machine or entry-level portafilter your go-to instead.
+At the end of the day, refill options are likewise just a solution to a problem that nobody should even really have.
+Better to make a super-automatic machine or beginner espresso machine your go-to instead.

-That leads me to an argument that capsule fans defend tooth and nail: that other coffee preparation methods are also energy intensive, coffee beans themselves are an environmental burden, etc. etc.
+That leads me to an argument that capsule fans defend tooth and nail: that other coffee brewing methods are also energy intensive, coffee beans themselves are an environmental burden, etc. etc.

 YES!
 E-X-A-C-T-L-Y!